Visit program website.

 Program Description

-Master's Degree Program in Clinical and Epidemiologic Research is a two-year program that through enhanced coursework and precepting provides trainees with mastery of clinical and epidemiologic research methods and culminates in a number of required products including a comprehensive literature review, a presentation at a national or international scientific conference, and publication of a peer-reviewed scientific paper.
+Master's Degree Program in Clinical and Epidemiological Research is a two-year program that through enhanced coursework and precepting provides trainees with mastery of clinical and epidemiologic research methods and culminates in a number of required products including a comprehensive literature review, a presentation at a national or international scientific conference, and publication of a peer-reviewed scientific paper.

 Admission Requirements